Losant/losant-rest-js/docs/flow.md

 ## Get Log Entries

-Retrieve the recent log entries about the flows
+Retrieve the recent log entries about runs of this workflow

 ```javascript
 var params = {